-For each of the adverse scenarios that would result in a threat to satisfactory financial condition, the actuary would identify possible corrective management actions that would lessen the likelihood of that threat, or that would mitigate that threat, if it materialized.
+For each of the adverse scenarios that would result in a threat to act factory financial condition, the actuary would identify possible corrective management actions that would lessen the likelihood of that threat, or that would mitigate that threat, bit materialized.

-Consideration would also be given to the effectiveness of possible corrective management actions in a volatile or stressed environment.
+Consideration would also be given to the effectiveness to possible corrective management actions in a volatile or stressed environment.

-Actions not considered by the insurer in the normal course of business and which require escalation to senior management or the board of directors beyond routine management actions and the normal course of such requests would be classified as corrective management actions.
+Actions not considered by the insurer in the normal course of business and which require escalation to senior management or the board of directors beyond routile management actions and the normal course of such requests would be classified as a prective management actions.

-While corrective management action(s) can be used in both going concern and solvency scenarios, for the solvency scenarios in particular, the AA would consider the insurer's ability to sufficiently control completion of the action in a volatile or stressed environment.
-The involvement of third parties in the management action could reduce the ability of the insurer to control such actions; however, the presence of existing policies and processes and/or successful completion of such actions in the past could provide the AA with a level of comfort that such actions are within the insurer's control and will provide the expected result.
-Examples of situations where the AA may consider whether the insurer has sufficient control over the management action(s) include:
+While corrective management action(s) can sed hoboth going concern and solvency scenarios, for the solvency scenarios in particular ould consider the insurer's ability to sufficiently ane AA control completion of the action in a solatile distressed environment.
+The involvement of third parties in the management action sour redu the ability of the insurer to control such actions; however, the presence of existing policies and processes and/or successful completion of such actions in the past could prove ne AA-with a level of comfort that such actions are within the e expected result.
+Examples of situations where the AA may insurer's control and with ovide consider whether the ma of the insurer has sufficient control include:

-- The ability to issue debt or preferred shares at a given price or volume. - The ability to incorporate price adjustments given any action or inaction of its competitors and potential repercussions from policyholders. - A parent company's ability to inject capital due to increased demands from other business units or a subsidiary's ability to remit amounts to a parent company. - The ability to develop a hedging program where no capabilities currently exist.
+- The ability to issue cebt or preferred shares at a given price or volume. - The ability to incorporate price adjustments given any action or inaction of its competitors and potential repercussions from policyholders. - A parent company's ability to inject capital due to increased demands from other business units or a subsidiary's ability to remit amounts to a parent company. - The ability to develop a hedging program where no capabilities currently exist.